agreementmaker/agreementmaker/AgreementMaker-OSGi/README.md

 # AgreementMaker-OSGi

-This is an OSGi version of AgremeentMaker.
-All the sub-directories are each an OSGi bundle.
+AgremeentMaker is split up into many modules, each contained in a sub directory of this directory.

 ## Building

-AgreementMaker uses the Maven build system, with [maven-wrapper](https://github.com/takari/maven-wrapper).
+AgreementMaker uses the [Apache Maven](https://maven.apache.org) build system, with [maven-wrapper](https://github.com/takari/maven-wrapper).
 To build it type:

     ./mvnw install

 in the `AgreementMaker-OSGi` directory.

-Run the bundles with your favorite OSGi implementation (for example, [Apache Felix](http://felix.apache.org/)).
-To see how to run AgreementMaker in an IDE, please refer to the [wiki](https://github.com/agreementmaker/agreementmaker/wiki).

 ## Running

-After `./mvnw install`, start AgreementMaker with:

-    ./mvnw pax:provision
+The main entrypoint to AgreementMaker is currently in the `AgreementMaker-UIGlue` module, in the `am.ui.glue.StartAgreementMaker` class.
+Navigate to that class and start the program from there using an IDE.

+## Getting Wordnet

+Some matching algorithms require a local copy of [WordNet 3.0](https://wordnet.princeton.edu).
+You can get it from [the official site](http://wordnetcode.princeton.edu/3.0/).
+Extract `WordNet-3.0.tar.bz2` and put the contents of the `dict` sub directory in `AM_ROOT/wordnet-3.0`.